qut-dmrc/encrypt_all_the_things/presentation.md

 ----

-# Example IP address/VPN
+# worst case scenario revealing IP address/VPN

 researching in extremist bulletin boards/social networks getting harrased in your neighbourhood afterwards

 ----

-# Scenario for unencrypted communication
+# worst case scenario for unencrypted communication

-Iranian homosexual communicates via iMessage but message gets sent via SMS service -> jail
+Iranian protester communicates via iMessage but message gets sent via SMS service

-Note: testing notes

 ----

-# Scenario for unencrypted devices
+# worst case scenario for unencrypted devices

-Interview with journalist in Turkey with 'off-the-record' content on unencrypted Android phone gets confiscated at the airport before leaving the country.
+interview with journalist in Turkey with 'off-the-record' content on unencrypted Android phone gets confiscated at the airport before leaving the country.

 ----

-# Example password reuse
+# worst case scenario weak password reuse

 getting Twitter hacked by angry gamergaters, and suddenly your devices are wiped